electricilies/electricilies.github.io/docs/docs/sequence/auth/sign-in.md

 boundary SignInView as SIV
 boundary HomeView as HV
-boundary AuthenticationManagerSignInView as AMSIV entity AuthenticationManagerUserManagement as AMUM control BackendUserController as BUC entity BackendUserManagement as BUM
+boundary AuthenticationManagerSignInView as AMSIV entity ACCOUNT as A control BackendUserController as BUC entity USER as US

 SIV -> SIV: Display SignInView activate SIV